joshuanianji/kitchen-cli/README.md

 # Kitchen

 A simple Rust CLI for simple Rust programs.

-(A work in progress!)
+## Installation

+It's easiest to install by cargo.

+`cargo install kitchen`

 ## What